How it all started

 The End Result – More Revenue

 We are developing the WP Security Audit Log plugin because we like what we do, and are passionate about the subject.
-As a matter of fact WP Security Audit Log plugin is by far the most complete WordPress activity log solution and generates the most comprehensive audit log.
+As a matter of fact WP Security Audit Log plugin is by far the most complete WordPress activity log solution with the most comprehensive audit log and broadest coverage.
 Money is only a by-product of what we do, but it is also necessary because the more revenue we have, the more resources we have to invest in product research and development, and the more stable the business is.
 So naturally, the more revenue the better.

 The WP Security Audit Log plugin sales have been growing year by year, though since we’ve started using Freemius we’ve experienced a more aggressive growth.
 The optimized checkout process, automated email follow-ups and the in-plugin purchasing functionality definitely helped us sell more.
 I also have more free time now so I can focus more on the plugin!